understory-dev/dirty-ajax/README.md

 * is robust (handles server response changes well)
 * leaves the Redux state understandable
 * doesn't make you rip your hair out jumping through abstractions

+## Install/Run

+This is a CRA, so just `yarn` then `yarn start`.
+It is ready to go with Redux DevTools and React Dev Tools.